EXTENDED REINTEGRATION SUPPORT (SOUTH WESTERN SYDNEY)

 Nathan would one day like to return to the Kimberley region where he has fond memories of living, and playing in a band.
 Music is his passion and he is saving up to buy music equipment.
 He’d also like to study and find work that isn’t physically demanding, such as teaching music or opening a café where people can play music.
 He also hopes to meet his biological mother.

-For now, Nathan needs to finish his parole and needs assistance with keeping appointments.
+For now, Nathan has to finish his parole and needs assistance with keeping appointments.
 He is going through legal processes for motor accident compensation that involve meeting with lawyers and extensive medical assessments.
-CRC helps by facilitating the appointments and the contact with his lawyer.
+CRC helps by facilitating the appointments and contact with his lawyer.
 Nathan hopes it will result in a financial settlement that he can put towards his music.
 He needs assistance with budgeting so he can save for the things he wants without sacrificing money for food.

 Following his accident, doctors didn’t think Nathan would recover as well and as fast as he did.
 Nathan attributes his recovery to his passion for music.
 After waking from his coma Nathan played his guitar as soon as he could.
 The doctors believe music improved the pathways and functioning of his brain.
 Nathan sees music as his therapy.
 He struggles with anxiety and depression since the accident but uses music to calm him or lift him when he is feeling low or anxious.
 Music is what has kept Nathan going throughout his entire life.